Baltimore Wrongful Death Attorneys

 How Long Do I Have to File a Wrongful Death Claim?

 As with any personal injury case, there are time limits that restrict the period of time during which a person can initiate legal proceedings.
 The statute of limitations for a wrongful death lawsuit in Maryland is three years from the date of the victim’s death.

 However, if the death was caused by exposure to a toxic substance in the workplace, the lawsuit may be filed within 3 years of the date when the cause of death was discovered, or 10 years of the date of death.
 Because exceptions to the statute of limitations apply, contact a lawyer to discuss your case.

 When Should I Contact an Attorney?

-If another person’s negligence has contributed to your loved one’s death, contact an attorney immediately.
-A wrongful death lawyer can evaluate the situation and help you understand your legal rights.
+If another person’s negligence has contributed to your loved one’s death, contact a lawyer immediately.
+A wrongful death attorney can evaluate the situation and help you understand your legal rights.
 Although it is impossible to bring your loved one back, an experienced personal injury attorney can help you recover financially for the financial and emotional losses you have suffered.